ashbb/code_review/README.md

 Change log:
 -----------
-- Mar 8th, 2009: Added some additional questions and links for Step 1 to 3.
+- Mar 8th, 2009: Added some additional questions and links for all Steps.
 - Mar 7th, 2009: Splited long line into two lines in the code for printing.
 Added information links to Shoes Tutorial Note.
 Deleted mkbightml feature.
 - Mar 7th, 2009: corrections
 - Mar 4th, 2009: first commit

 To do list:
 -----------
 Add some small challenges.
-(Suggested by Dave Lilley)
+(Suggested by Dave Lilley)....
+Done!

 Let's enjoy **Ruby with Shoes course** on [RubyLearning](http://www.rubylearning.org/)<br>
 ashbb